Polkadot-Blockchain-Academy/pba-content/syllabus/8-Smart_Contracts/4-Ink_GameIntro_Slides.md

 - Use as little gas as possible to paint as many fields as possible.
 - Stay within your gas budget.
 - The later you manage to still paint a field, the better you score.<br/><br/>
+- No overpainting!
+First player to paint a field owns it.
 - [paritytech/squink-splash-advanced](https://github.com/paritytech/squink-splash-advanced)

 ---